-In his doctoral research, Robert-Jan developed the Virtual River Game, a serious game where stakeholders can collaboratively test and evaluate management strategies in Dutch river management, as part of the RiverCare program (NWO Perspectief).
-During this research, he became convinced about the need to make hydrodynamic models (water flow) used in environmental decision-making more accessible and transparent.
-For the Virtual River Game, he therefore applied the concept of tangible interaction to link a physical game board with digital models.
-Players apply management interventions and interact with the models by changing game pieces on the board.
+In my doctoral research, I developed the Virtual River Game, a serious game where stakeholders can collaboratively test and evaluate management strategies in Dutch river management, as part of the RiverCare program (NWO Perspectief).
+The research shaped his interest in designing interaction methods to enable stakeholders, regardless of their background, to work directly with computational models that otherwise typically stay in the ivory tower of experts.
+In the Virtual River Game for example, a hydrodynamic models (water flow) that is used in environmental decision-making is incorporated and players engage with it by applying management interventions by changing game pieces on the game’s board that represents a typical stretch of a Dutch river.
 Model output is subsequently projected on the game board, visualizing the effects on the locations where players made changes.
-He successfully defended his dissertation on the 23rd of October, 2020.
-He will continue this line of research, directly building on the Virtual River results, as a postdoc in the SaltiSolutions program (NWO Perspectief) on salt intrusion in deltas.
+I currently explore new interaction design methods that equally combine physical and digital elements in the SaltiSolutions program (NWO Perspectief) on salt intrusion in deltas.

 In addition, I am also a cycling trainer at the university's Sports Center, training and coaching a group of competitive road cyclists from the university's cycling association.